ZartoxGD/Zartox_Custom_editor_console/README.md

         - Added Timestamps
 ---------------------------------------
 ### 0.0.2:
+        - Decided that design is not the priority...
         - Added an option menu
         - Added a config file to save settings
         - Added a menu button to Generate a default config file